Updated 9/4/17 from an article originally published 9/9/15.

 - Fix what needs fixing or be prepared to negotiate: Even if you decided to mask certain issues while showing your home, the inspection would most likely uncover them.
 Don’t wait until the last minute to address these areas of your home.
 All problems you expect to show up on the inspection should be dealt with at this time.
 If you choose not to make the repairs, be prepared to adjust your asking price.

 One Week Before Inspection

 - Remove clutter and debris outside: If you have clutter anywhere on your property, now is the time to take care of it.
-“Remove trash cans, trim branches and brush, dispose of dead limbs and clear an accessible path around the home, especially in winter,” BuyOwner.com recommends.
-Make sure the home inspector can clearly get to exterior faucets and electrical outlets, and that they’re not blocked.
+This includes cutting back any branches or weeds that cover the roof, siding or other areas of interest.
+Make sure the home inspector can get to exterior faucets and electrical outlets, and that they’re not blocked.

-If the property is vacant, make sure all of the utilities are turned on.
+- Turn on all utilities: If the property is vacant, make sure all of the utilities are turned on.

 The Day Before Inspection

 - Clean the house: It might seem counterintuitive since there are moving boxes everywhere, but you should clean your house thoroughly before a home inspection.
 Keeping a clean house won’t make much of a difference if you have an issue with a leak or a faulty electrical panel.
 However, a clean home gives the home inspector the immediate sense that this property is well cared for and well maintained.
 They’ll be less likely to dig deeper into minor issues if they have the feeling that the house has been kept in good shape.

 - Inspect lights and appliances before the inspector does: Check for blown out light bulbs and replace them as needed.
 This is also a good time to make sure pilot lights are lit on your stove, water heater and furnace.
 Light fixtures and appliances that don’t work can cause the inspection to be incomplete and delay the entire process.